alexwennerberg/crabmail/README.md

 ## Contributing

-For patches, use `git-send-email` or `git-format-patch` to send a patch to the [crabmail mailing list](https://lists.flounder.online/crabmail/)
+For patches, use `git-send-email` or `git-format-patch` to send a patch to the [crabmail public inbox](https://lists.flounder.online/crabmail/)

 `git-format-patch` is preferred for non-trivial or multi-commit changes

-You can also use this mailing list for bug reports or questions

 ## Etc